statespacedev/statespace/readme.md

 uncertainty, confidence, knowledge

-their evolution with various processes
+their evolution with time and various processes, including noise and observations

 risk and the cost of errors